polterguy/phosphorusfive/FAQ.md

 > Never, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever give up!

-Then mix a little bit of brilliance, and a little bit of madness - And __VOILA!__
+Then mix in a little bit of brilliance, and a little bit of madness - And __VOILA!__
 Phosphorus Five comes out in the other end ...

 ### Who controls the development of Phosphorus Five?